-French name for the region Burgundy but also a regional appellation covering the entire region.
-It applies to all areas that are either outside the higher-level appellations, or for wines that do not comply with their manufacturing rules.
-This group is the lowest level of the four-level Burgundy classification to which basically all Burgundian wines are entitled.
-Certain additives limit the regional origin to smaller areas / locations or types of wine.
+French name for the region Burgundy, but also a regional appellation covering the entire region.
+It applies to all areas that are either outside the higher-class appellations or for wines that do not meet their production rules.
+This group is the lowest tier of the four tier Burgundy classification to which all Burgundian wines are entitled.
+Certain additives limit the regional origin to smaller areas / locations or wine types.

-The name Bourgogne is denoted either by the name of a grape variety (Aligoté), a type of wine (Blanc, clairet.
-Crémant, Mousseux, Passe-Tout-Grain.
+The name Bourgogne is given either by the name of a grape variety (Aligoté), a type of wine (Blanc, clairet.
+Crémant Mousseux Passe-Tout-Grain.
 Rose, Rouge), a municipality or a location.
-The vineyards of the narrower geographical boundaries includes 3,200 hectares of red, rosé, white and sparkling wines.
-The most important white grape variety is Chardonnay, others are Pinot Blanc, Pinot Beurot ( Pinot Gris ) Aligoté.
-Melon de Bourgogne and Sacy, The most important red wine variety is Pinot Noir, others are Pinot Liébault.
+The vineyard area of the narrower geographical boundaries comprises 3,200 hectares with red, rosé, white and sparkling wines.
+The main white wine variety is Chardonnay, more are Pinot Blanc, Pinot Beurot ( Pinot gris ) Aligoté.
+Melon de Bourgogne and Sacy, The main red wine variety is Pinot Noir, more are Pinot Liébault.
 Gamay.
-César and Tressot Noir, As a special feature allowed by nine (of the ten) Cru communities in the area Beaujolais Wines of the sort Gamay also be marketed under "Bourgogne".
-The Bourgogne appellations:
+César and Tressot Noir, As a special feature, nine (of ten) cru communities are allowed in the area Beaujolais Wines from the variety Gamay are also marketed under "Bourgogne".
+The Burgundy appellations: